aghorler/sic-a1/README.md

 **Attention RMIT University students:**

-* Please read and understand the [Plagarism notice](https://github.com/aghorler/sic-a1/#plagarism-notice).
+* Please read and understand the [Plagiarism notice](https://github.com/aghorler/sic-a1/#plagiarism-notice).

 * Please understand that copying this assignment, without properly citing me as your source, is a violation of University policy.

 * Please note that this work is published under the [MIT License](https://github.com/aghorler/sic-a1/blob/master/LICENSE), and that distributing or using any portion of this work without maintaining the copyright notice is in violation of the license.

-* Please note that, by publishing this work, I am explicitly **NOT** facilitating or allowing plagarism.
+* Please note that, by publishing this work, I am explicitly **NOT** facilitating or allowing plagiarism, and I expressly forbid this work to be used in such a manner.

 ## 1. Vulnerabilities and Malware